Holy See–Turkey relations: Papal visits

 Pope Paul VI visited Turkey in July 1967.
 During his visit he met with Eastern Orthodox Patriarch Athenagoras I of Constantinople, Shenork I Kaloustian, Armenian Patriarch of Constantinople as well as members of the Muslim and Jewish communities.

 Pope John Paul II visited Turkey in November 1979.
 He met with Patriarch Dimitrios I of Constantinople and Armenian Patriarch Shenork I as well as celebrating the Eucharist in Ephesus.

 In 2006, Pope Benedict XVI visited Turkey and its famous Blue Mosque.
-It was only the second time a sitting Pope was known to have entered a mosque and was part of his efforts to mend Muslim-Christian relations, but was overshadowed by the controversy surrounding lecture at Regensburg which was interpreted by some as an attempt to link Islam and violence.
+It was only the second time a sitting Pope was known to have entered a mosque and was part of his efforts to mend Muslim-Christian relations, but was overshadowed by the controversy surrounding a lecture at Regensburg which was interpreted by some as an attempt to link Islam and violence.
 He was met with 25,000 nationalist and Islamist protesters when he arrived at Ankara.

-In 2025, the Holy See announced that Pope Leo XIV would visit Turkey in November of the same year, primarily to participate in evens surrounding the 1700th anniversary of the First Council of Nicaea.
+In 2025, the Holy See announced that Pope Leo XIV would visit Turkey in November of the same year, primarily to participate in events surrounding the 1700th anniversary of the First Council of Nicaea.

 Visits to Vatican

 Turkish president Celal Bayar visited the Vatican on 11 July 1959 and met with Pope John XXIII.

-Turkish president Recep Tayyip Erdoğan visited the Vatican in February 2018 and had a meeting with Pope Francis at Apostal Palace.
+Turkish president Recep Tayyip Erdoğan visited the Vatican in February 2018 and had a meeting with Pope Francis at the Apostolic Palace.